Erlang error logger.

 with existing user-defined event handlers, the warning events can be

-tagged as errors
+tagged as errors or info using command-line flag

-+W <e | i | w>
++W <e | i | w>, thus showing up as

-or INFO REPORT
+ERROR REPORT or INFO REPORT in the logs.

 Functions